calebxyz/safe_cast/README.md

 This utility is provided under the [APACHE License](LICENSE), so you are free to use it in your projects and contribute to its development.

----

-Feel free to customize the README content to suit your project's specific details and structure.